Tejas-Sinroja/Academic-Ai-Assistant/README.md

 - **Chatbot Interface**: Ask questions about your academic journey or get assistance with specific topics.
 - **RAG-based PDF Chat**: Interact with your study materials using advanced retrieval-augmented generation.
 - **Multi-Source Knowledge Base**: Combine multiple documents for unified querying.
+- **Quiz & Test Prep**: Generate practice quizzes from your notes and study materials.

 ## Content Processing Features